 This is particularly true for scientific or academic job applications.

 As long as everything you’ve included is relevant, it’s going to have value to the hiring manager reading it.

 Pro-TipPutting your resume on two sides of the same paper isn’t a great idea.
 It might sound like a good idea, reducing paper and all, but the second side is easily missed so make sure you still use two sheets of paper when submitting hard copies.

-To make sure your resume is the one that jumps out at a recruiter, your content needs to be packed with relevant and pertinent information.
+To make sure your resume is the one that jumps out at a recruiter, your content needs to be packed with relevant information.

 It’s easy to see the reasons why you’d want to choose either option for the length of your resume.